snowy615/digital-systems/materials-src/digital-systems-slides/lecture2-state-instructions.typ

 #slide[
   == Implementation
-  #item-by-item[
+  We will discuss electronics more later, but for now:
-  #[We will discuss electronics more later, but for now:]
+  #item-by-item(start: 2)[
   - All state is represented by an electrical voltage.
   - Voltage is either "high" or "low".
-  - Represents binary encoding of numbers.
+  - Represents binary encoding of numbers.]
-  #[We talk about "state", and "registers", and all that, but it's important to keep in mind that...
+  #one-by-one(start: 5)[We talk about "state", and "registers", and all that, but it's important to keep in mind that...
-  #v(0.5cm)]
+  #v(0.5cm)][
   #callout_info[What you are about to learn is _physically real_][If you could open up the chip, and attach an LED circuit to the wires, you would literally see them light up according to binary.]
 ]
 ]